excavators/test/readme.txt

-this is a git file
+Git is a distributed version control system.
-my first git file
+Git is free software.